mpursell/DevOps-Course-Starter/README.md

 $ watchmedo tricks tricks.yaml
 ```
 from the root project folder to monitor the folder.
 The monitoring is recursive by default.

+## CI Pipeline Config

+The project is currently setup to use4 Github Actions as the CI pipeline.
+The workflows are defined in the YAML files in `.github/workflows`

+* black.yaml - this lints the code with the Black code linter
+* ci-pipeline - this builds and tests the code
+* workflow-status-notifications - this pushes Slack notifications both when the pipeline runs and when it has succeeded / failed